RahulKB31/SAM_AI_Model/README.md

-# SAM Masking with Rainbow Patterns
+# SAM Meta AI Masking

 This project demonstrates using the Segment Anything Model (SAM) to segment images and apply custom rainbow patterns to the segmented regions.